Dallas Cowboys vs. New York Giants NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Cowboys stats and trends

-- Dallas' games this year have hit the over six times in 13 opportunities (46.2%).
+- Dallas' games this year have eclipsed the over/under in 46.2% of its opportunities (six times in 13 games with a set point total).

 - The Cowboys average 29.2 points per game, 5.4 more than the Giants allow per matchup (23.8).